 Three units of science are required for high school graduation.
 Four units are highly recommended.
+AP and IB courses are listed in this section, but please see the dual credit listing under Advanced Studies Opportunities for information related to approved dual credit courses.

-• Biology 1 - CP 322100CW
+• Biology 1 322100CW

 This introductory laboratory-based course is designed to familiarize the student with the major concepts of biology including cell theory, heredity, ecology, and biological evolution.
 Students develop critical thinking skills and science process skills through inquiry-based learning experiences in preparation for advanced science courses.
-This course has a state End of Course exam that will count for 20% of the final course grade.
+This course has a state End of Course exam that will count for 20 percent of the final course grade.

-•Biology 1 - Honors 322190HW
+•Biology 1 Honors 322190HW

-PREREQUISITES: Minimum grade of 85 in both Science 8 Advanced and Algebra 1 in Grade 8; must also take Honors Algebra 2.
+PREREQUISITE: Minimum grade of 85 in both Science 8 Advanced and Algebra 1 in Grade 8; must also take Honors Algebra 2.

 An introductory laboratory-based course designed to provide students a detailed study of the major concepts of biology including cell theory, heredity, ecology, and biological evolution.
 These concepts will be addressed in greater depth than in Biology 1-CP.
 Students develop critical thinking skills and science process skills through inquiry-based learning experiences in preparation for advanced science courses such as Advanced Placement, International Baccalaureate, and Dual-Credit courses.
-This course has a state End of Course exam that will count for 20% of the final course grade.
+This course has a state End of Course exam that will count for 20 percent of the final course grade.

-• Physical Science - CP 321100CW
+• Physical Science 321100CW